What Is Income Protection insurance?

 ℹ️ Layering your protection

-The optimal approach: match your deferred period to your employer sick pay end date.
+The best approach: match your deferred period to when your employer sick pay runs out.
 Then layer your IP payout on top of any state benefits you'd receive.
-You don't need to cover 100% of income β€” just enough to meet your essential outgoings (mortgage, bills, food, childcare).
+You don't need to cover 100% of income - just enough to meet essential outgoings (mortgage, bills, food, childcare).

 Income Protection vs Critical Illness Cover